 Novos Caminhos Para a Inovação no Brasil / Autora: Fernanda de Negri,

 Organizadores: Wilson Center, Interfarma – Washington, DC: Wilson Center, 2018.

-To download the free book, click on the link beneath the book summary.
+To download the free book in Portuguese or English, click on the link beneath the book summary.

 Main Summary and Conclusions

 In the last few years, despite several new innovation policies, Brazil has not been able to attain significant improvements in its technological performance.

 The exception to this was scientific production, where Brazilian participation jumped from 0.7 percent to almost 3 percent in scientific publications worldwide since the end of the 1990s.
 The quality of these publications, however, did not improve at the same rate.